 Question: We have these bugs that resemble roaches but they don't really bother much of the food.
 They would sometimes get into the dry foods (pastas, cereals, breads) but rarely anymore.
 They are seen most frequently around the sink and our water areas.
 They get in our dishwasher and cabinets.
 We've tried roach motels and many different sprays and it decreases the amount of them but NEVER gets rid of them.
 They have become a huge problem.
 Can you give me some idea as to what they are?
 As I said, they look like roaches but are smaller and slimmer.
 They are a smoky brown.

 Question: My landlord had been spraying for roaches inside and outside, but it does not seem to help.
 I actually see more!
 And it's getting worse.
 They are getting in my fridge and cereal.
 What is it that she is doing wrong?

 Question: I have a MAJOR roach infestation that I cannot seem to get under control.
 I have tried sprays, bait, boric acid, etc. Nothing seems to work.
 I have a daughter that has severe asthma, and I was told that the roaches might be triggering her asthma.
 I need to get rid of the roaches now, not six months from now, as all the other pest control companies have told me, can you help?
 Can I have my house tented and sprayed?
 Fumigation is not necessary.

-Question: I live in a apartment complex and the orkin man comes and sprays once a month.
+Question: I live in a apartment complex and Orkin comes and sprays once a month.
 I was just wondering when they spray if the spray is effective towards roaches.
 I haven't seen signs of any, nor have I seen one at all.
 I just would like to know if the spray helps that too.
 Being in a complex makes me worry about all those things.

 Answer: Yes, the insecticide being applied is effective against most crawling insects, including cockroaches.